Tables (pandas

 into aDataFrame

-Rename the columns as shown above, using the expression:
+Rename the columns as shown in Missing data in pandas

 How many observations with non-missing